shampoodleshams/i-like-telling-stories...even-with-data/README.md

 I really come alive when I get the chance to solve problems using creative methods.
 In the last 5 years, I studied Mathematics and Studio Art and then went on to work as marketing specialist at a nonprofit, through which I learned how to tell the agency's story better using data.
 It's what led me to pursue my current track- and this course.
 A strange fun fact about me is that I love flight food.

+To learn a little more about me, my art and my secret passion for creative writing, you may view my personal website [here](https://www.shampoodleshams.com/).

 # What I Hope to Learn
 ## My short answer:
 How design and science can blend together to tell compelling stories, answer pressing questions, uncover mysterious secrets of the world and topple baseless myths.